-There’s nothing as frustrating as throwing in your favorite clothes into the dryer to remove a stain, only to be met with something that your 2-year old nephew can fit into.
+We’re talk about how to not shrink clothes in this article.
+Cause really, there’s nothing as frustrating as throwing in your favorite clothes into the dryer to remove a stain, only to be met with something that your 2-year old nephew can fit into.
 Sad as it is, you’d be surprised how often people accidentally shrink their clothes in the dryer.
 This article offers tips on how you can avoid shrinking clothes in the dryer.

 Why Do Clothes Shrink?

 This is not a manufacturing gimmick just to frustrate you since materials such as wool, cotton, and linen have a natural tendency to shrink when tossed into the dryer.
 This happens because these materials are held together using chemical bonds that weaken or break when exposed to high heat.